Mercedes-Benz Group AG – Annual report – 31 December 2021

 Trade receivables

 Trade receivables are mostly receivables from worldwide sales of vehicles and spare parts.
-The credit risk from trade receivables encompasses the default risk of customers, e.g., dealers and general distribution companies, as well as other corporate and private customers.
+The credit risk from trade receivables encompasses the default risk of customers, e.g. dealers and general distribution companies, as well as other corporate and private customers.
 In order to identify credit risks, the Mercedes-Benz Group assesses the creditworthiness of customers.
-The Mercedes-Benz Group manages its credit risk from trade receivables using appropriate IT applications and databases on the basis of internal guidelines which have to be followed globally.
+The Mercedes-Benz Group manages its credit risk from trade receivables using appropriate IT applications and databases on the basis of internal policies which have to be followed globally.

 A significant proportion of the trade receivables from each country’s domestic business is secured by various country-specific types of collateral.
 This collateral includes conditional sales, guarantees and sureties, as well as mortgages and advance payments from customers.

-Depending on the creditworthiness of the customers, the Mercedes-Benz Group usually establishes credit limits and limits credit risks with the following types of collateral:
+Depending on the creditworthiness of the customers, the Mercedes-Benz Group establishes credit limits and limits credit risks with the following types of collateral:

 - credit insurances,